A BRIEF HISTORY......OF KIRKBY MALLORY

 of transport and the limited means of communication, Possible

-vacancies would have been advertised through newspapers, but no
+vacancies would have been advertised through newspapers etc, but

-that we now take so much for granted was not widely available,
+part.
+The telephone, that we now take so much for granted was

-in the census as being as far apart as Leeds, Northumberland,
+of origin" listed in the census as being as far apart as

 |